lepei/lepei.github.io/aura-kingdom/achievements/conversations/viridian-steppe/index.md

 9. [The Dangers of Botany](https://youtu.be/UQzZ4jiRjL4)
 10. [Burning Curiosity](https://youtu.be/WNPTIMx4Eus)

-After completing all above Achievements, you will gain **Viridian Steppe Explorer**, and a title "Steppe Stepper".
+After completing all above Achievements, you will gain **Viridian Steppe Expert**, and a title "Steppe Stepper".